-Our global property strategy has delivered investors above benchmark returns, with lower levels of volatility, during COVID-19 and over the longer term3.
-Importantly, we typically outperform our benchmark in down markets, which has resulted in the portfolio better preserving clients’ capital amidst market turbulence by recording less significant drawdowns4.
+Our global property strategy has delivered investors above benchmark returns, with lower levels of volatility, during COVID-19 and over the longer term.
+Importantly, we typically outperform our benchmark in down markets – although this cannot be guaranteed, which has resulted in the portfolio better preserving clients’ capital amidst market turbulence by recording less significant drawdowns3.

 These outcomes are a consequence of our rigorous investment process, which aims to allocate capital efficiently, with an overarching emphasis on absolute and relative risk, through detailed screening, bottom-up fundamental research and stock selection, coupled with disciplined, benchmark-unaware portfolio construction.
 We also have the flexibility to take a conviction-based approach where pricing anomalies warrant, such as when stocks are materially oversold amidst market dislocations.

-The result is a well-diversified portfolio of around 30 - 50 securities, which gives investors liquid exposure to attractively valued, high quality real estate, with an overriding emphasis on asset and balance sheet quality.
+The result is a well-diversified portfolio of 35 - 80 securities, which gives investors liquid exposure to attractively valued, high quality real estate, with an overriding emphasis on asset and balance sheet quality.

 This is starkly different to how passive strategies are managed, which effectively ‘buy and hold’ the entire sector in an indiscriminate manner.
-The inherent lack of stock-selection associated with passive funds means that capital may be allocated partly towards securities that could own low quality assets, trade at unappealing valuations, face material structural or cyclical headwinds, have weak fundamentals or stressed balance sheets and could be exposed to unacceptable amounts of risk.
+In our opinion, the inherent lack of stock-selection associated with passive funds means that capital is allocated partly towards securities that could own low quality assets, trade at unappealing valuations, face material structural or cyclical headwinds, have weak fundamentals or stressed balance sheets and could be exposed to unacceptable amounts of risk.